 Think like a structural engineer.

-There are numerous different items that can be discussed about designing 3D Printed Composite parts.
+There are numerous items that can be discussed when designing 3D Printed Composite parts.
 They can be designed for:

 This is part 1 in a series of articles in which we start with designing a structural member that resists in tension as it is the simplest.
 However, some brief ideas need to be clarified for anyone unfamiliar.
 In a composite, there is a base material of plastic.
 The Onyx material is the default for Markforged 3D Printers, so that is what will be used here.
 Then, there is fiber that is inserted in the base material to reinforce its tensile strength.
 This is carbon fiber, or Kevlar, or other Markforged materials.
 The image below shows what this is like.
 It shows a cut away of the base plastic matrix from the reinforcing fiber.